sindresorhus/pure/readme.md

 Most prompts are ugly, cluttered and slow.
 I wanted something visually pleasing that stayed out of my way.

 Pure only shows the current user if it's not the default.
-It shows the current git branch, but not dirty status since that is awfully slow.
+It shows the current git branch and if it's dirty using the fastest method possible.
 And the prompt symbol turns red if the last command exited with 0.

 ## Getting Started

-- Download or git submodule it into your dotfiles folder
+- Download `prompt.zsh` or submodule this repo
-- In your `.zshrc` add `. prompt.zsh`
+- In your `.zshrc` add `. path/to/prompt.zsh`
 - Add your username to the `default_username` variable